 5. A subject in Old English literature: Beowulf

-PAPER COORDINATOR: PROF RICHARD DANCE (rwd21@cam.ac.uk)
+PAPER COORDINATOR: PROFESSOR RICHARD DANCE (rwd21@cam.ac.uk)

 The work of an author or a group of authors, or a group of texts, or a literary topic or genre within the field of Old English literature, will be prescribed for special study.
 Students will be required to use primary sources in the original language.

-Set for this year: Beowulf.
+Set for 2024-25: Beowulf.

 This course is devoted to the study of the poem Beowulf, and students will be expected to get to know the poem fully.
 The course tackles the poem from various different angles: the date and circumstances of composition; literary analogues from other Germanic and Anglo-Latin literature; presentation of themes such as religion, kingship, ethics, the heroic ideal, and much more.